-Alternatively, you can fill a shallow basin with some room-temperature water up to the rim of the orchid pots.
+Alternatively, you can simply soak your orchid roots in water.
+To do this, fill a shallow basin with some room-temperature water up to the rim of the orchid pots.
 Allow your orchid pots to soak there for at least ten minutes.
 After the time is up, be sure you allow the orchid pots to fully drain the excess water.

 Whichever method you use to rehydrate your orchid roots, do it in the morning.
 This will allow ample time for excess water to dry off from your orchid potting media before nightfall.
 By doing so, you will help prevent root rot in your orchids.

 Wilted Orchid Leaves Due to Temperature Extremes